Chef Mitch here!

 1. Preheat grill to 350 degrees.

-2. Melt butter in sauce pan before adding garlic.
+2. Melt butter in sauce pan over medium high before you add the garlic.
 Simmer for a minute.

 3. Add wine and cream, stir sauce before reducing for 10 minutes.